In this tutorial you will learn how to set up a complete build infrastructure with FAKE. This includes:

 fake build in order to restore the newly added

-As we can now work with intellisense we can easily discover the various modules and functions in
+Since we now can rely on intellisense we can easily discover the various modules and functions in

 Fake.IO, for example the

-Shell module provides various functions you expect from regular shell scripting, but we use
+Shell module provides various functions you expect from regular shell scripting, we will use

 Fake.IO.and waiting for intellisense (or pressing